Double negative: Two or more negatives resolving to a negative

 The negatives herein do not cancel each other out but simply emphasize the negative clause.

 Up to the 18th century, double negatives were used to emphasize negation.
 "Prescriptive grammarians" recorded and codified a shift away from the double negative in the 1700s.
 Double negatives continue to be spoken by those of Vernacular English, such as those of Appalachian English and African American Vernacular English.
 To such speakers, they view double negatives as emphasizing the negative rather than cancelling out the negatives.
 Researchers have studied African American Vernacular English (AAVE) and trace its origins back to colonial English.
 This shows that double negatives were present in colonial English, and thus presumably English as a whole, and were acceptable at that time.
-English after the 18th century was changed to become more logical and double negatives became seen as canceling each other as in mathematics.
+English after the 18th century was changed to become more "logical" and double negatives became seen as canceling each other as in mathematics.
 The use of double negatives became associated with being uneducated and illogical.

 In his Essay towards a practical English Grammar of 1711, James Greenwood first recorded the rule: "Two Negatives, or two Adverbs of Denying do in English affirm".
 Robert Lowth stated in his grammar textbook A Short Introduction to English Grammar (1762) that "two negatives in English destroy one another, or are equivalent to an affirmative".
 Grammarians have assumed that Latin was the model for Lowth and other early grammarians in prescribing against negative concord, as Latin does not feature it.
 Data indicates, however, that negative concord had already fallen into disuse in Standard English by the time of Lowth's grammar, and no evidence exists that the loss was driven by prescriptivism, which was well established by the time it appeared.

 In film and TV

 Double negatives have been employed in various films and television shows.
 In the film Mary Poppins (1964), the chimney sweep Bert employs a double negative when he says, "If you don't wanna go nowhere..."
 Another is used by the bandits in the "Stinking Badges" scene of John Huston's The Treasure of the Sierra Madre (1948): "Badges?
 We ain't got no badges.
 We don't need no badges!."

-The Simpsons episode "Hello Gutter, Hello Fadder" (1999) features Bart writing "I won't not use no double negatives" (pictured) as part of the opening sequence chalkboard gag.
-More recently, the British television show EastEnders has received some publicity over the Estuary accent of character Dot Branning, who speaks with double and triple negatives ("I ain't never heard of no licence.")..
+The Simpsons episode "Hello Gutter, Hello Fadder" (1999) features Bart writing "I won't not use no double negatives" as part of the opening sequence chalkboard gag.

 In the Harry Enfield sketch "Mr Cholmondley-Warner's Guide to the Working-Class", a stereotypical Cockney employs a septuple-negative: "Inside toilet?
 I ain't never not heard of one of them nor I ain't nor nothing."